darrenldl/blockyarchive/SBX_FORMAT.md

 Burst error resistance is defined as the maximum number of consective SBX block erasures tolerable for any instance of burst error.

-The maximum number of such errors is same as the parity shard count.
+The maximum number of such errors tolerable is same as the parity shard count.

 Assuming arrangement of **M** data shards, **N** parity shards, **B** burst error resistance.